archlinux/aur/README.md

 * Tested most recently on Manjaro ARM running on a RockPro64 (RK3399).
 * The `fmodstudio_fix.c` file that is used to make FMOD 2.x work is a copy-paste from https://github.com/pixelomer/Celeste-ARM64/issues/2 and credit for it should go to @JohnnyonFlame.
-* The [Celeste-ARM64](https://github.com/pixelomer/Celeste-ARM64) repo takes a slightly different approach to opatching, which used to work for me, but stopped after an update to glibc.
+* The [Celeste-ARM64](https://github.com/pixelomer/Celeste-ARM64) repo takes a slightly different approach to patching, which used to work for me, but stopped after an update to glibc.
 * armv7h isn't working at the moment - maybe it should be updated to use FMOD 2.x as well...?

 [FNA3D]: https://github.com/FNA-XNA/FNA3D